hr097/AMS-Attendance-Management-Software/SOURCE CODE/Developer's-README.md

 <i>e.g. passwords, database path , mastercode keys, and some extremely highly confidential content of code</i>

+<mark> IF YOU RUN CONSOLE FILE DIRECTLY THEN YOU WILL GET DATABASE ERROR BECAUSE DATABASE IS BEING CREATED BY GUI SOURCE CODE</mark>
 Don't worry you can still modify the code for your personal use and make it fully working but for that you need to change some information in  source code accordingly